-SPARC T7-1, T7-2, and T7-4 Servers
+SPARC T8-1, T8-2, and T8-4 Servers

-The SPARC T7-1, T7-2, and T7-4 servers are designed to provide breakthrough security and performance while maximizing reliability and minimizing power consumption and complexity.
+The SPARC T8-1, T8-2, and T8-4 servers are designed to provide breakthrough security and performance while maximizing reliability and minimizing power consumption and complexity.
 These systems are ideal for scale-out applications where high availability is provided by replicating systems with applications that support failover between systems.
-With common, shared components and subsystems, a separate design is used in each of the SPARC T7-1, SPARC T7-2, and SPARC T7-4 servers to optimize the system for its particular design point and capabilities.
-The servers feature a robust chassis, component, and subassembly design, enhanced system and component serviceability, and minimized cabling for maximized airflow.
+With common, shared components and subsystems, a separate design is used in each of the SPARC T8-1, SPARC T8-2, and SPARC T8-4 servers to optimize each system for its particular design point and capabilities.
+The servers feature a robust chassis, component, and subassembly design; enhanced system and component serviceability; and minimized cabling for maximized airflow.

-- " The SPARC T7-1 server is the entry model with a single processor.
+" The SPARC T8-1 server is the entry model with a single processor.
 However, with 256 hardware threads and 1 TB of memory it outperforms dual-processor alternatives.
-Like all the models in this server family, the SPARC T7-1 server features the full suite of Software in Silicon features, including secure operation with Silicon Secured Memory and high performance with in-memory database query acceleration and In-Line Decompression. - " The SPARC T7-2 server offers twice the capacity and more resources compared to the SPARC T7-1 server.
-The dual-processor SPARC T7-2 server also includes additional availability features, such as innovative cross-connections between the processor and the I/O controller ASICs, dual integrated SAS controllers, and optional dual NVMe PCIe switches for internal NVMe SSDs. - " The SPARC T7-4 server supports up to four processors, which are mounted on the front-accessible processor modules.
-The entry configuration of two processors can easily be expanded to four processors, if needed.
-The SPARC T7-4 server also offers individually hot-pluggable PCIe cards supported with a large number of dedicated PCIe root complexes, making the server ideal for workload consolidation into a virtualized private cloud.
+Like all the models in this server family, the

+SPARC T8-1 server features the full suite of Software in Silicon features, including secure operation with Silicon Secured Memory and high performance with in-memory database query acceleration and In-Line Decompression.

+- " The SPARC T8-2 server offers twice the capacity and more resources compared to the SPARC T8-1 server.
+The dual-processor SPARC T8-2 server also includes additional availability features, such as innovative cross-connections between the processor and the I/O controller ASICs, dual integrated SAS controllers, and optional dual NVMe PCIe switches for internal NVMe SSDs. - " The SPARC T8-4 server supports up to four processors, which are mounted on the front-accessible processor modules.
+The entry configuration with two processors can easily be expanded to four processors, if needed.
+The SPARC T8-4 server also offers individually hot-pluggable PCIe cards supported with a large number of dedicated PCIe root complexes, making the server ideal for workload consolidation into a virtualized private cloud.

-The SPARC T7-1 server is the entry model and features a single SPARC M7 processor in a 2U enclosure.
-Standard features include eight on-board memory DIMM slots that are expandable to a total of 16 with optional dual mezzanine cards (memory risers)-yielding up to 1 TB of system memory.
-Figure 7 illustrates the front and rear perspectives of the SPARC T7-1 server.
+The SPARC T8-1 server is the entry model and features a single SPARC M8 processor in a 2U enclosure.
+Standard features include eight onboard memory DIMM slots that are expandable to a total of 16 with optional dual mezzanine cards (memory risers)-yielding up to 1 TB of system memory.
+Figure 7 illustrates the front and rear perspectives of the SPARC T8-1 server.
 The server includes six low-profile PCIe 3.0 expansion slots, accessible from the rear of the system.

 The eight 2.5-inch small form factor (SFF) front-loading drive bays are all supported by an onboard 12 Gb/sec SAS HBA, which provides RAID 0, 1, 10, and 1E protection.
 Oracle Solaris ZFS provides higher levels of RAID support.
 A factory-configured option is available to support up to four 2.5-inch SFF NVMe SSDs.
 The option includes an NVMe PCIe switch card installed in PCIe slot #3 and internal cabling to the drive cage.
 Mixing SAS and NVMe drives is supported.
-Other standard features of the SPARC T7-1 server include the following:
+Other standard features of the SPARC T8-1 server include the following: